- Up to three (3) pieces per artist are permitted. Submission fees are $16 per piece, non-refundable.

 Is framing important?

 Yes.
 Professional presentation is required.
 Entered artwork must be ready for display with proper hanging system in place.
+For hanging, use D-Ring hangers and ensure the wire does not extend above the top of the piece when displayed.

 What is the minimum price allowed for a piece?